Portmanteau – Definition, Meaning & Examples

 Spanish

 This popular Spanish example is a combination of “gallo,” which translates to “rooster,” and “elefante,” referring to an elephant.
 It refers to a fictional creature that gained popularity through the Spanish children’s television program “Juego de Niños,” which aired in the 1980s and early 1990s.
-The show involved children describing various concepts or objects in their own words, often leading to humourous and endearing explanations.
+The show involved children describing various concepts or objects in their own words, often leading to humorous and endearing explanations.
 Contestants, usually celebrities, had to guess what the children were describing.
 The term “gallifante” was coined by the show’s host, Amparo Soler Leal, and it became synonymous with a reward given to the contestants for correct answers.
 The gallifante itself was depicted as a whimsical, bird-like creature, blending the Spanish words “gallo” (rooster) and “elefante” (elephant), and became a beloved symbol of the show, representing the innocence and creativity of children’s imagination.

 Example